Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Usage: ":packetmonitor [ help ]"
 > Example: :packetmonitor

-## :pathing
+## pathing
 ### At A Glance
-The `:pathing` command toggles a detection module that identifies automated movement and navigation scripts (often referred to as "Baritone" or "Navigator").
+The `pathing` command toggles a detection module that identifies automated movement and navigation scripts (often referred to as "Baritone" or "Navigator").

 ?> Required Clearance Level To Execute: `4`